paulhayes/lockkeeper/README.md

 Builds are created in the `build` directory.
 Runtimes are created in the `../electron-bin` directory.

+**Note**: this was written to work on a Mac... other tools may/will be needed on other platforms.

 ## Packaging your application

 If you want to distribute executables of this project, the easiest way is to use electron-packager: